zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/01-installing-liferay-dxp/09-trial-plugin-installation.md

 Follow the steps below to install a trial plugin:

-1. Register a `liferay.com` account (LRDC) account by visiting Liferay's home page (if necessary).
+1. Register a `liferay.com` account account by visiting [Liferay's home page](https://www.liferay.com) (if necessary).
 Do this by clicking *Sign In/Create Account* button from the top right Profile button.

     ![Figure 1: Hover over the Profile button and click *Sign In/Create Account*.](./trial-plugin-installation/images/01.png)

 1. Start the DXP 7.2 instance (trial license is OK).
-1. After signing in as an Admin in your DXP 7.2 trial server, go to the Control Panel &rarr; *Apps* &rarr; *Store* and sign in to the Marketplace using your `liferay.com` (LRDC) account credentials.
+1. After signing in as an Admin in your DXP 7.2 trial server, go to the Control Panel &rarr; *Apps* &rarr; *Store* and sign in to the Marketplace using your `liferay.com` account credentials.
 Authorize Marketplace to access your local account.

     ![Figure 2: Click the *Store* link and authorize Marketplace to access your local account.](./trial-plugin-installation/images/02.png)